Searching for the best WordPress page/theme builder for your site?

 - Free version – just a page builder.
 You can create designs for individual posts and pages.

-- Pro version – includes the theme and popup builders.
-You can use it to design the header template for your theme, popups, etc. You also get access to a lot more elements and templates.
+- Pro version – includes the theme and popup builders, as well as font and role managers.
+You can use it to design a custom layout template for your theme, adapt typography styles, create popups, etc. You also get access to a lot more elements and templates.

 Here’s a comparison table with a more detailed look at the feature differences between Visual Composer free vs pro:

-The premium version has three license options – the only difference is the number of sites that you can use the plugin on:
+The premium version has six license options – the only difference is the number of sites that you can use the plugin on:

-All plans come with a 15-day money-back guarantee.
+All plans come with a 30-day money-back guarantee.

 Final Thoughts on Visual Composer